-- 1. A student seeking admission into the program must have a bachelor's degree in engineering, physical sciences, computer science or mathematics from an accredited institution, or, in the case of foreign students, from an institution comparable or equivalent to US degree for further study at the graduate-level, or, a bachelor's degree in a related and a minimum of one year of work experience in the broad areas of computer engineering and/or technology, or a bachelor's degree in any field plus 3 years of relevant work experience will be considered.
+- A student seeking admission into the program must have a bachelor's degree in engineering, physical sciences, computer science or mathematics from an accredited institution, or, in the case of foreign students, from an institution comparable or equivalent to US degree for further study at the graduate-level, or, a bachelor's degree in a related and a minimum of one year of work experience in the broad areas of computer engineering and/or technology, or a bachelor's degree in any field plus 3 years of relevant work experience will be considered.
 The student must take and pass two deficient courses required by the program. - 2.
 An applicant must have a GPA score of 3.0 or higher in upper-level undergraduate work. - 3.
-Applicants who have not satisfied the above score may be evaluated for conditional admission. - 4.
-International students whose native language is not English, must take the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System Test (IELTS).
+Applicants who have not satisfied the above score may be evaluated for conditional admission.

+- 4. International students whose native language is not English, must take the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System Test (IELTS).
 Minimum required score is: 550 on the paper-based test (PBT TOEFL), or 80 on the iBT TOEFL, or 6.5 overall on the IELTS test. - Applicants from science areas other than electrical or computer engineering will be expected to complete sufficient background material at the undergraduate level prior to unconditional acceptance into the graduate program.

 The Master of Science in Computer Engineering - Network Security Online program requires 30 semester hours beyond the bachelor's degree.
 This is a lock-step program that consists of a specific sequence of courses.
-The Master of Science in Computer Engineering - Network Security Online program includes two required components: Network and Security - 24 credits and Math Requirement of CE major - 6 credits.
+The Master of Science in Computer Engineering - Network Security Online program includes two required components:

-Computer Engineering Network and Security Courses (24 credits)
+Computer Engineering Courses (24 credits)